-The top two teams in each group will qualify for the semi-final phase, with the bottom two teams playing classification matches to determine the rankings from fifth (5th) to seventh (7th).
-The winners of the semi-finals will then play in the gold medal match, while the losing teams from the semi-finals will play in the bronze medal match.
+The women's tournament will begin with two groups of five teams playing in a round robin format within each group, where all teams will play each other once.
+The top four teams in each group will qualify for the quarter-final phase, with the bottom teams from each group playing each other for ninth (9th) and 10th places.
+The winners of the four quarter-finals will progress to the semi-finals, while the losers will play classification matches to determine the rankings from fifth (5th) to eighth (8th).
+The winners of the semi-finals will then play in the gold medal match, while the losing teams from the semi-finals play in the bronze medal match.